 6. Where did you receive your doula training?

 I take my doula career very seriously and have invested a lot of time and money in my training and certifications.
-If I was going to make this my profession, I needed to treat it as such.
+If I were to make this my profession, I would need to treat it as such.
 I believe all doulas should be trained and follow a code of ethics.
-(You’d be surprised about the number of doulas that choose not to be trained or certified.)
-So many doula trainings are available now, so become familiar with them.
+(You’d be surprised by the number of doulas that choose not to be trained or certified.)
+With so many doula trainings available now, it’s essential to become familiar with them.
 The ones I recommend the most are DONA and CAPPA since they are globally recognized and respected organizations.1,2

 7. How long ago was your training?
 What was required of you to receive your certification?
 How long did it take you to finish your training?
-Have you done any continued education?
+Have you done any continuing education?

-Receiving a certification and continuing education is a great way to keep current on birth topics and stay familiar and knowledgeable about new/different support methods.
+Receiving a certification and continuing education is a great way to stay current on birth topics and remain familiar and knowledgeable about new/different support methods.
 However, as I said before, not all doulas choose to be trained or certified.
 She may have other experience that equally qualifies her to do doula work.
-She could be an RN that worked as a labor and delivery nurse, or she could be a retired midwife.
+She could be an RN who worked as a labor and delivery nurse or a retired midwife.
 I believe that even these women should go through doula training because these roles are very different.
-However, these women have much more experience than someone with no labor support experience.
+However, these women have much more experience than those without labor support experience.

 8. What is your birth philosophy?

-This question is always interesting to ask a doula, and it could be answered in many ways.
+This question is always interesting to ask a doula and could be answered in many ways.
 There is no particular correct answer.
-You’ll learn so much about the doula you are interviewing by asking this question.
-Your potential doula’s answer will let you know her passion and commitment to birth and help you form a wise opinion about hiring her for your upcoming labor and birth.
+By asking this question, you’ll gain a deeper understanding of the doula you are interviewing.
+Your potential doula’s answer will reveal her passion and commitment to birth, helping you form a wise opinion about hiring her for your upcoming labor and birth.

 To some families, a lot of experience is really important.
 To others, it may not be as significant.
-Some families want to feel confident that the doula knows how to best support them at their birth since birth can unfold in so many different ways.
-I will say, though, experienced professionals all had to be beginners at some point, you know?
-Usually, people with less experience have a lower fee, which is excellent for families on a tight budget but still wanting continuous support.
+Some families want to feel confident that the doula knows how to best support them at their birth, since birth can unfold in so many different ways.
+I will say, though, that experienced professionals all had to be beginners at some point, you know?
+Typically, individuals with less experience have lower fees, which is beneficial for families on a tight budget who still want ongoing support.

 10. Have you had any children?
-If so, did your birth experiences influence you to be a doula?
+If so, did your birth experiences influence you to become a doula?
 Why?
 What did you learn from your birth experiences?

-Some women feel that they must hire a doula that has had a child themselves.
-To others, it’s not significant.
-I understand it is nice to have that common bond, but having a baby isn’t necessary to be a good doula.
-(There are plenty of great male OBs out there that have never given birth, as well as great female OBs that have never had a baby).
+Some women feel that they must hire a doula who has had a child themselves.
+To others, it may not be significant.
+Having that common bond is nice, but having their own baby isn’t necessary to be a good doula.
+(There are plenty of great male OBs out there that have never given birth, as well as great female OBs that have never had a baby.)
 If the doula hasn’t had a baby, hopefully, she has done additional training and is educating herself on the process to provide better support and care.

 11. Why did you decide to become a doula?